JakeSamu/md2latex/README.md

 ## Python Requirements
 Python 3!

-Only sys and re are used, so no real dependencies are used and therefore no requirements.txt exists.
+Only re is used, so no real dependencies are used and therefore no requirements.txt exists.

 ## LaTeX Requirements
 You need to use some latex packages for different features of markdown.